nashville-software-school/bangazon-inc/book-3-web-api/chapters/FIREBASE_AUTH.md

 Before we can run the app we need to make a few changes.

 1. Open the SQL script in an editor and find the `INSERT` statements that insert records into the `UserProfile` table.
 Modify these statements to add the users you added to Firebase earlier in this chapter.
 1. Update the `appsettings.json` file.
-Change the value of the `FirebaseProjectId` key to me the Project Id of your Firebase project.
+Change the value of the `FirebaseProjectId` key to be the Project Id of your Firebase project.
 1. Update the `.env` file.
 Change the value of the `REACT_APP_API_KEY` key to the API Key from your Firebase project.

 Now we're finally ready to run this thing.
 Build your database, then run both server and client apps.